davidmreed/davidmreed.github.io/_drafts/ready/lightning-activities-view.md

 The answers turn out to be "a bit of magic" and "sort of."
 Lightning recognizes five categories of activity: Emails, Events, List Emails, Logged Calls, and Tasks.

 Events are distinguished from Emails, List Emails, Logged Calls, and Tasks by sObject type.
 Events have the object type `Event`, while the other four are all of type `Task`.
 The Emails, List Emails, Logged Calls, and Tasks filters work differently.
-All of them filter based upon the picklist value in the hidden field `TaskSubtype` on the `Task` object.
+All of them filter based upon the picklist value in the field `TaskSubtype` on the `Task` object.

+Confusingly, this field isn't connected to the `Type` field whatsoever - it's not a dependent field, and the `Type` field plays no role in Activity filtering.

-This field is populated at the time of creation of the `Task` record, and cannot be updated.
+This field is populated by the system, and cannot be changed.
 At the database level, it's [createable but not updateable](https://developer.salesforce.com/docs/atlas.en-us.api.meta/api/sforce_api_objects_task.htm).

 > \[`TaskSubtype`\] Provides standard subtypes to facilitate creating and searching for specific task subtypes.
 This field isn’t updateable.